open-telemetry/opentelemetry-specification/specification/overview.md

 ### Span

+A span is the primary building block of a distributed trace, representing an individual unit of work done in a distributed system.
 Each span encapsulates the following state:

-- An operation name
+- An operation name.
-- A start and end timestamp
+- A start timestamp and an end timestamp.
-- [**Attributes**](./common/common.md#attributes) as a list of key-value pairs
+- [**Attributes**](./common/common.md#attributes) as a list of key-value pairs.
 - A set of zero or more **Events**, each of which is itself a tuple with a timestamp, name, and [**Attributes**](./common/common.md#attributes)).
 The name must be a string.
 - The parent's span identifier.
 - [**Links**](#links-between-spans) to zero or more causally-related spans via the SpanContext of those related spans.